Are Probiotics Safe? 6 Facts or Myths About Probiotics

 After using antibiotics, it can take months or even years for our microbiome to return to its original state.
 Probiotics are thought to help speed up this process, by increasing the amount of beneficial bacteria (and preventing the emergence of unfriendly bacteria) in your gut.

-However, a 2018 study [13] treated healthy participants with antibiotics, and showed that they were slower to recover to their original microbiome composition if they were given probiotics, compared to others in the study who received a fecal microbiota transplant made from their own preserved stool, or were allowed to recover naturally.
+However, a 2018 study [13] treated healthy participants with antibiotics and showed that they were slower to recover to their original microbiome composition if they were given probiotics, compared to others in the study who received a fecal microbiota transplant made from their own preserved stool, or were allowed to recover naturally.
 While it’s perhaps unsurprising that the introduction of new species can slow the return to an original microbiome composition, these results do raise concern about the ability of probiotics to rescue a microbiome from dysbiosis.
 However, this study didn’t assess the ability of probiotics to reduce symptoms associated with gut dysbiosis, such as gastrointestinal discomfort or diarrhea.

 On the flip side, it is possible for probiotics to improve symptoms without changing the microbiome, as evidenced by a 2020 study [14] that showed even non-viable bacteria could help improve gastrointestinal symptoms present in irritable bowel syndrome.